 Before sharing the super fun process of musical chairs art, let me start by telling you a little bit about Jean Van’t Hul.
 Jean has an impressive background in art history and studio art.
 She is a mother of two and writes a blog called The Artful Parent where she shares her amazing insights, ideas, and beautiful photos demonstrating simple process-focused art especially appropriate for young children…

-I recently had the opportunity to review her beautiful book “The Artful Parent: Simple Ways to Fill Your Family’s Life with Art and Creativity” and to give just a small preview of the over 60 process-art ideas you will find in Jean’s book, we borrowed the fun idea of Musical Chairs Art from her book and put it into action…
+I recently had the opportunity to review the beautiful book “The Artful Parent: Simple Ways to Fill Your Family’s Life with Art and Creativity.”

 Jean included Musical Chairs Art in the section of her book titled, “Action Art.”
 She describes action art as “the antithesis to working carefully at a detailed drawing in a sketchbook.
 It is big, bold, and active.”
 In preschool, we like big, bold, and active!